viamrobotics/docs/docs/services/slam/cartographer/_index.md

    Check the **LOGS** tab of your machine in the Viam app to make sure your RPlidar has connected and no errors are being raised.

-3. (Optional) Configure cartographer to use cloudslam:
+3. (Optional) Configure cartographer to use cloudSLAM:

    On the `SLAM` service configuration pane, click the **{}** button to switch to advanced views and set the `use_cloud_slam` field to **true**.
-This setting disables local mapping to limit cpu usage in favor of using cloudslam.
+This setting disables local mapping to limit cpu usage in favor of using cloudSLAM.

    In addition, your configured LiDAR camera and movement sensor must have data capture enabled.
-See the [cloudslam](../cloudslam/) documentation for more information on how to configure the feature on your machine and how to use cloudslam.
+See the [cloudSLAM](../cloudslam/) documentation for more information on how to configure the feature on your machine and how to use cloudSLAM.

 {{% /tab %}}
 {{% tab name="JSON Example" %}}